tomkimpson/RelativisticDynamics.jl/docs/src/how_to_run.md

 solution,model = orbit()
 ```

-The `orbit()` funciton returns two objects.
+The `orbit()` function returns two objects.
 The first, `solution` holds the evolution of the position, momentum and spin vectors.
-The second, `model`, holds a copy of all the parameters and settings used to generate the solution (e.g. what was the BH spin?).
+The second, `model`, holds a copy of all the parameters and settings used to generate the solution, e.g. what was the BH spin?

 All default parameters can be found in `src/default_parameters.jl`.
 Passing a keyword argument to `orbit()` overrides the defaults e.g.

 ```julia
 run_speedy(e=0.6,a=0.99)
 ```
-would generate the solution for a system with an eccentricity = 0.6, around a BH with an extramal spin.
+would generate the solution for a system with an eccentricity = 0.6, around a BH with an extremal spin.

 If provided, the number format has to be the first argument, all other arguments are keyword arguments. e.g.
 ```julia